×

 Are you curious and have an enthusiasm for creatively exploring the Hugh Lane Gallery?
 Do you have a willingness to participate, actively contribute to discussions and complete assignments?

-Our annual TY programme will be taking place offsite in Spring 2026 in the Sean O’Casey Community Centre, Dublin 3 as part of our offsite education programmes while the Gallery is closed for a planned refurbishment.
-There will also be site visits to other offsite cultural organisations.
+Our TY programme this Spring 2026 took place in the Sean O’Casey Community Centre, Dublin 3 and locations around the city as part of our offsite education programmes while the Gallery is closed for a planned refurbishment.

 Founded in 1908, the Hugh Lane Gallery is regarded as one of the first modern art galleries in the world.
 Founded by Hugh Lane, a Cork-born art dealer and collector together with Dublin Corporation and a varied and distinguished body of supporters, the Gallery’s collection of Irish and international art also includes stained glass by Harry Clarke and the renowned studio of Francis Bacon.

-During this eleven-day course you will gain an insight into the operations of the gallery including exhibitions, collections, education, conservation, marketing through illustrated talks with gallery curators, artists and lecturers.
-You will discover more about some of the amazing artworks in the collection through Visual Thinking Strategies (VTS) discussions and illustrated talks on social, artistic and political innovators such as Sarah Cecilia Harrison and Sarah Purser.
-Assignments include creative writing inspired by delving into the Gallery’s online collection while practical art workshops have included printmaking, sketching, pinhole photography, creating a soundscape and more.
-You will participate in artist-led workshops and where relevant also complete assignments in your own time which are subsequently shared and discussed with the group and artist.
-No prior practical art making experience is necessary.
+During this eleven-day course students gained an insight into the operations of the gallery including exhibitions, collections, education, conservation, marketing through illustrated talks with gallery curators, artists and lecturers.
+They discovered more about some of the amazing artworks in the collection through Visual Thinking Strategies (VTS) discussions and illustrated talks on social, artistic and political innovators such as Sarah Cecilia Harrison and Sarah Purser.
+Assignments included creative writing inspired by delving into the Gallery’s online collection while practical art workshops included sketchbook making, lino-printmaking, life drawing, collaborative textile art, soundscape art and more.

 • Explore our previous TY Zines here